BreakfastConstitution Hall, American University

 - What is the full range of consequences associated with misinformation and polarized fact perceptions?

-- How widespread are the effects?
+- How deep and widespread are the effects?

 The Consequences of "Truth Decay"